Generalized rank functions and quilts of alternating sign matrices: Final remarks

 \subsection{Generalizing ASMs}

 The literature on permutations and alternating sign matrices provide a rich source of problems for quilts, some of which are mentioned in the introduction and \Cref{rem:TerwilligerPoset}.
 Following Hamaker--Reiner \cite{hamakerreiner}, what are the descents for quilts?
-Is $\quilt(P,Q)$ a shellable poset?
 Is there a Hopf algebra interpretation for quilts and an analog of the shuffle product?
+Does shellability hold for the appropriately defined poset of Dedekind maps?
+See~\cite{hk} for some recent progress in the direction of shellability.
 See also the work of Cheballah--Giraudo--Maurice, who defined a Hopf algebra with basis given by alternating sign matrices \cite{CGM}.

 We could also consider generalizing Terwilliger's extension of the Boolean lattice to include interlacing sets not just of the type in \eqref{eq:interlacing.1}, but also to include \eqref{eq:interlacing.2}.
 What can be said about the interlacing Boolean lattice with both types of interlacing conditions?